Free Dev Day — June 25 — Virtual

 QUALIFY LEAD(ldts) OVER (PARTITION BY customer_hk ORDER BY ldts) IS NULL;

-CREATE VIEW bv_sat_customer_current
+CREATE OR REPLACE VIEW bv_sat_customer_current

 AS